ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 Snapshots have their own lifecycle, independent of the block storage volume.
 You can separately manage the source volume.
 However, when taking a snapshot, you must wait for the snapshot creation process to complete before detaching or deleting the volume.

-For Beta, detaching a volume from an instance after taking a snapshot is not supported.
-For more limitations of the Beta release, see [Snapshots limitations](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots-vpc-limitations).
+Detaching a volume from an instance after taking a snapshot is not supported.
+For more limitations of this release, see [Snapshots limitations](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots-vpc-limitations).
 {:note}